AP analysis: NFL teams lost over $500M to injuries in 2019

 “You never want to see a guy go down and get injured like that, but he’s such a talented player,” Miami quarterback Ryan Fitzpatrick said of Williams.
 “He’s got such a bright future.”

-— Quarterback and offensive tackle — usually two of the highest-paid positions on any team, have a higher average cost per position ahead of wide receiver from missing games.
-QB average cost from injuries: $1,640,000; offensive tackle, $1,23,000; wide receiver, ,$883,000.
+— Quarterback and offensive tackle, usually two of the highest-paid positions on any team, have a higher average cost per position ahead of wide receiver from missing games.
+QB average cost from injuries: $1,640,000; offensive tackle, $1,230,000; wide receiver, $883,000.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL